How to box in pipework

 Step 8: Finally, secure the box in place by attaching it to the wall with wall plugs or brackets.
 Make sure it is sturdy and stable.

-See also How to increase the pressure on a worcester boiler
+See also How to dry a bay leaf

 Following this step-by-step guide will help you box in pipework and give your home a neater, more polished appearance while maintaining easy access for any future maintenance.